linux08/ReactNativeBoilerPlate/readme.md

 1. Clone this repo, `git clone https://github.com/linux08/ReactNativeBoilerPlate.git` <your project name>`
 2. Go to project's root directory, `cd <your project name>`
 3. Open `package.json` and change the `name` property with your project name
-4. Open `app.json` and replace `'MyReactNativeBoilerPlate'` by your project name
+4. Open `app.json` and replace `'MyReactNativeBoilerPlate'` with your project name
 5. Run `yarn install` or `npm install` to install dependencies
+6. Run `react-native upgrade --legacy true` to generate new android and iOS folder
+7. Run `react-native-link`

-6. Run `npm run android` to start on and `npm run ios` to start on iOS.
+   -- Run `npm run android` to start on android

+- On iOS
+  1. cd into the ios folder
+  2. run `pod update`
+  3. cd into your root project directory then run `npm run ios`

 ## Contributing